A gender update is usually associated with a name change and the documentation is similar.

 Generally your state of legal residence has authority regarding your gender status.
 If you wish to change your status at Indiana University Bloomington, we recommend you seek changes at your state level first.

 If you need additional assistance, we recommend you contact either the Gay, Lesbian, Bisexual, Transgender Student Support Services Office or the Student Advocates Office.

 If your current legal name is different from the name on your IU record, you must show legal proof of the name change with one of the following acceptable lawful documents:

 - Court order approving a change of legal name or date of birth

-- Amended birth certificate showing a change of gender
+- A certified amended birth certificate showing a change of gender

 Residents of Indiana

 If you are a resident of Indiana, the Bureau of Motor Vehicles is the authorizing agency for your state identity.
 Indiana University accepts the same documentation as required by the state.
 It is to your benefit to have the state-required documentation and your Indiana license updated, prior to changing your Indiana University academic record.
 We will make copies of your documentation.

 If you are not an Indiana resident, please check with your home state Bureau of Vital Statistics, or call the Bureau of Motor Vehicles, for their documentation requirements.

 Recent Department of State regulations allow for the initial issuance, or re-issuance of, a United States passport reflecting a change in, or transitioning to a different gender as attested by a physician.
 The language includes stating the patient applicant has had appropriate clinical treatment for gender transition to the new gender.
 This usually includes psychological counseling and proof that the patient applicant is in process of, or has completed, gender reassignment.